Home

 Night UV Rockpooling at Lee Bay

 A highlight event was night time rockpooling at Lee Bay where everyone had a great time finding all kinds of rocky shore creatures that were really active in the dark including hundreds of tiny crabs!
-Several intertidal species glowed under the UV light, the best being snakelocks anemones!
+Several inter-tidal species glowed under the UV light, the best being snakelocks anemones!

 Hartland Peninsula Expedition

-In July, the AONB Environment Group went on a 2-day expedition from the Cornish border at Marsland to Brownsham National Trust across the Hartland peninsula which was approximately 24 km.
+In July, the Environment Group went on a 2-day expedition from the Cornish border at Marshland to Brownsham National Trust across the Hartland peninsula which was approximately 24 km.
 They saw some great wildlife including countless invertebrates, a kestrel that was hunting very close by and a peregrine.
 Despite the torrential rain, everyone maintained a positive attitude and enjoyed the trip!

 Bats, Moths and Butterflies